Angad-C/MakeMyItinerary/README.md

 # MakeMyItinerary
-ChatGPT assisted website to create day by day itinerary for a 7 day trip to a given country
+chatGPT assisted website to create a day by day itinerary for a 7 day trip to a given country